Db-San/todo/README.md

 # todo
-Create notes right from your terminal
+Create notes and todo lists right from your terminal

 # Features
 - Make notes, and todo lists